-Diane Daniel is a North Carolina-based freelance journalist who writes about the environment, travel, artisans, and activists.
-In the travel realm, she advocates for what she calls preservation travel -- travel that preserves cultures and community, history, buildings, and the environment.
-She blogs about travel and more at www.placeswegopeoplewesee.com.
+Diane Daniel is an American freelance writer and editor based in Eindhoven, the Netherlands, with an occasional presence at her home in Indian Rocks Beach, Florida.
+She writes about travel, artists, architects and housing, food, the environment, activists, and other topics that interest her.
+In the travel realm, she advocates for what she calls preservation travel — travel that preserves cultures and community, history, buildings, and the environment.

 Diane writes for newspapers, magazines, websites and more, including The New York Times, International New York Times, Boston Globe (her last office job), The Washington Post, National Geographic Traveler, American Craft magazine, and other publications.
 She has spent most of her career on the US East Coast, from Florida to Boston and, most recently, a dozen years in Durham, North Carolina.
 She relocated to the Netherlands in late 2014.
 Tot ziens!